Pelosi questions Trump's fitness to stay in office; he calls her 'crazy'

 "For some reason, maybe it was lack of confidence on his part ... he took a pass, and it just makes me wonder why he did that," she told reporters back on Capitol Hill.
 "In any event I pray for the president of the United States."

-"Nancy, thank you so much for your prayers, I know you truly mean it!"
-Trump tweeted from the White House.
+Trump tweeted back: "Nancy, thank you so much for your prayers, I know you truly mean it!"

 Associated Press Writers Lisa Mascaro, Mary Clare Jalonick, Zeke Miller and Jonathan Lemire contributed to this report.